nealcaren/fightordie/Volumes/41/08/dr_dubois_resigns.md

 issue:   8
 pages:   245-246
 -->
-# Dr. DuBois Resigns (1934)
+# Dr. Du Bois Resigns (1934)

  **The full text of his letter and the resolution of the N.A.A.C.P.
 Board accepting his resignation**

-The Board of Directors of the National Association for the Advancement of Colored people at the June meeting took no action upon the resignation of Dr. DuBois, tendered as of June 11, but named a committee to confer with Dr. DuBois and see if some satisfactory settlement of differences could not be arranged.
+The Board of Directors of the National Association for the Advancement of Colored people at the June meeting took no action upon the resignation of Dr. Du Bois, tendered as of June 11, but named a committee to confer with Dr. Du Bois and see if some satisfactory settlement of differences could not be arranged.

-Under date of June 26, however, Dr. DuBois addressed the following letter to the Board and released it to the press as of July 1, eight days before it came officially to the notice of the Board at its regular meeting July 9:
+Under date of June 26, however, Dr. Du Bois addressed the following letter to the Board and released it to the press as of July 1, eight days before it came officially to the notice of the Board at its regular meeting July 9:

 > In deference to your desire to postpone action on my resignation of June 11, I have allowed my nominal connection with <span style="font-variant:small-caps;">The Crisis</span> to extend to July 1, and have meantime entered into communication with the Chairman of the Board, and with your Committee on Reconciliation.
 > &nbsp;